 The Issuer's lending limit to any one borrower is twenty-five percent (25%) of the Issuer's net assets without donor restrictions at the time of the Ioan's approval, or approximately \$8,858,000 as of December 31, 2022.
-The lending limit is an aggregate amount and includes all debt to a borrowing entity of the Issuer, including funded and unfunded Ioans.
+The lending limit is an aggregate amount and includes all debt to a borrowing entity of the Issuer, including funded and unfunded loans.
 Standard guidelines for the lending limit may be modified by the Board from time to time, which means that this limit may be increased.
 The greater the amount lent by the Issuer to a single borrower, the greater the risk that member contributions alone will not be sufficient to repay the Ioan.
-Furthermore, the greater the amount lent by the Issuer to a single borrower, the greater the amount lent by the Issuer to a single borrower.
+Furthermore, the greater the amount lent by the Issuer to a single borrower, the greater the pressure on the Issuer's net reserves in the event of a default by such borrower.
 As of December 31, 2022, the two largest single borrowers represented, respectively, 8.1% and 5.3% of total Ioans receivable, not including Ioan Ioss allowance, and 22.3% and 14.6% of the Issuer's net assets without donor restrictions.
 No other borrower comprises more than 4.9% of the Issuer's total Ioans receivable.